milosneptune/site/index.md

 The social-icons footer can be used to link profiles from GitHub, OrcID and ReasearchGate aprart form the usual Twitter, LinkedIn and Facebook.
 You can add your user ID in the `_config.yml` file to link your accounts.

-PS: If you liked the theme, do star it on GitHub! --> I'm Milo Qureshi, I'm currently a rising junior studying Game Design and Development at Rochester Institute of Technology.
+PS: If you liked the theme, do star it on GitHub! -->

+Hello!

-I'm a game designer with strong skills in programming and art.
+I'm Milo Qureshi, I'm a game designer who crafts unique narratives, supported by strong technical skills in programming and 2D art.
+Currently, I'm a rising junior studying Game Design and Development at the Rochester Institute of Technology.

-I aim to work in an interactive field that combines aesthetics and code, which led me to major in game development.
+I've always been fascinated by animation.
+Since high school, I've been doing freelance illustrations and character design.
+In my later years, I picked up programming as a hobby and joined FIRST Robotics.
+I was captivated by the software development, and thus I realized I wanted to work in a field that combined visuals, code, and interactivity.

-I wish to utilize the multidisciplinary aspect of games and prove how versatile the medium can be.
+Game development continues to inspire me and its multidisciplinary aspect proves how powerful the game medium can be.
+I want to develop and design impactful games that make use of its unique medium.

+As a woman of color, I am committed to uplifting others in this field.
+I understand firsthand the importance of representation, and I seek to help inspire the next generation in a way that wasn't done for me.

-I'm furthering my knowledge in object-oriented programming languages, game engines, and web development.
+At Rochester Institute of Technology, I'm furthering my knowledge in object-oriented programming languages, game engines, web development, and experience design.
 I'm seeking internships in interactive media, software development, web development, and 3D modeling to advance my own skills.

 <!-- ### Also, check out: -->